phaag/nfinflux/README.md

 It's purpose is to play and experiment with nfdump netflow data and InfluxDB/Grafana to build a new graphical UI as a repacement for aging NfSen.

 This experimental exporter exposes counters for flows/packets and bytes per protocol (tcp/udp/icmp/other) and the source identifier from the nfcapd collector. (currently hardwired "live").
 Updates are sent every 30s.
+Multiple collectors (ident) with multiple exporters each may send metrics to the exporter.

 ## Metrics: